 “A government which pretends to be just to all men must see to it that the code of morality expressed by its laws is properly enforceable against everyone.
 With the exception of infants and mental incompetents, everyone is expected to conform to the laws or suffer punishment.
 But unless each member of society believes the conduct which the law prohibits to be evil, and that which it commands to be good, some will be punished for doing that which they sincerely consider to be right while others will be compelled to do that which they regard as wrong.
 This violates our sense of justice and the only solution is to find a moral code which is known and accepted by all people.
 But does such a code exist?”
 (Moral Basis of A Free Society, Introduction)

 Remember that the ultimate goal of civil government is freedom itself.
 Freedom, which is universally desired and needed for the pursuit of any sort of happiness.
 The general morality will always be reliant upon this principle, due to the universal nature of the desire of man to be free to pursue his/her happiness.
-Every statute/ordinance outside of this general morality would be disenfranchising to a certain portion of the population, and would be a brand of particular morality that is not justifiably enforceable against everyone.
+Every statute/ordinance outside of this general morality could, depending on how it is enforced, be “disenfranchising” to a certain portion of the population.
+If that is actually the case, it would be codification of a particular brand of morality which is not justifiably enforceable against everyone.

-The principle of what constitutes a crime is termed: Corpus Delicti.
+The principle of what truly constitutes a crime can be termed: Corpus Delicti.
 This term is latin for “Body of the Crime.”